 Recommended Read: 18 Practical Exercise to Build High Self-Esteem, According to Psychology

 Recommended Read: Top +100 Journal Prompts For Self-Discovery (+Free PDF Download)

 Some people are labeled “codependent” simply because they are taking care of a sick relative or helping someone.

-Codependency is about the act of taking care of someone.
+Codependency is not about the act of taking care of someone.
 It’s about the motive behind the act.